mateoriv/Summer26-Ai-Football-Field-Session/docs.md

   git lfs install
   ```

-Once installed and you have hooked git lfs in the repo (git lfs install in the root dir), pull the tracked artifacts (if contents of files in yolo_models are txt files):
+Once installed and you have hooked git lfs in the repo (git lfs install in the root dir), pull the tracked artifacts (if contents of files in yolo_models are not binary files):
 ```bash
 git lfs pull
 ```